Ben-G/Website/content/post/24-Flux-iOS.md

 ![](https://raw.githubusercontent.com/Ben-G/Website/flux-post/static/assets/flux-post/Flux_Original.png)

 In the Flux architecture a **store** is the single source of truth for a certain part of the app.
 Whenever the state in the store updates, it will call a handler method on all views that subscribed to the store.
-The **view** receives state updates only through this one interface - the method invoked by the store upon a state update.
+The **view** receives state updates only through this one interface that is called by the store.

 State updates can only occurr via **actions**.